 Wireless Microphone Frequencies

 VHF (Very High Frequency) wireless microphones operate within the range 173 - 175MHz, and these are freely available for the public to use without a licence.
 They are usually at the cheaper end of the scale, and can be more prone to interference.
-You can only use four wireless VHF microphones in the same place at the same time because the available bandwidth is so narrow. e.g. you can use four of these systems (on different frequencies) at the same time QTX VH1 wireless system
+You can only use two wireless VHF microphones in the same place at the same time because the available bandwidth is so narrow. e.g. you can use two of these systems (on different frequencies) at the same time QTX VH1 wireless system.
+Alternatively you could use one dual UHF system.

 UHF (Ultra High Frequency) microphones operate on wider bandwidths than VHF, some of which can only be used legally under licence from Ofcom.